 Nursing and Midwifery Student information for COVID-19

-The NSW Nurses and Midwives’ Association is providing support and advice to any members seeking information regarding student related issues concerning the novel coronavirus (COVID-19).
+The NSW Nurses and Midwives’ Association is providing support and advice to any members seeking information about student related issues concerning COVID-19.

-Students undertaking accredited nursing & midwifery programs are being directly impacted, including clinical placements, course progressions and calls to mobilise as participants in the health workforce.
+Students undertaking accredited nursing & midwifery programs are being directly impacted by clinical placements and course progressions.

 Both students, and members who are engaged in the supervision of students on clinical placements, are encouraged to contact the NSWNMA should you have issues or concerns during this time.